What happens now after Russia suspends the last nuclear arms treaty with the U.S.?

 "I think its significance really depends on how states behave," Bidgood said.
 "If you affirm, as Putin has, that a nuclear war cannot be won and must never be fought, but then also engage in nuclear saber-rattling, then it seems to me that these words ring pretty hollow."

-"In January of 2022, for the first time, the leaders of the U.S., Russia, China, France and the U.K. made that statement jointly in writing," Ruster said.
+"In January of 2022, for the first time, the leaders of the U.S., Russia, China, France and the U.K. made that statement jointly in writing," Rusten said.

 "That's really significant," she added.
 "And that should be a platform on which to build, and step back from this brink that we have walked up to and that Putin's walking up to, and take meaningful steps to make sure that a nuclear war isn't fought, because it can't be won.
 And it can't even advance Putin's war aims in Ukraine, or globally."